timjogorman/RicherEventDescription/guidelines.md

 Note that in \Last, both **now** and **the 15th** would also be TIMEX3s, but of type DATE.

-Remember again that more abstract temporal expressions (``lately'', ``in the past'', ``in the future''), although representing loosely defined spans of time, are considered DATE rather than DURATION, as they are predominantly only bounded at the start or the end, not both, as above.
+Remember again that more abstract temporal expressions ("lately", "in the past", "in the future"), although representing loosely defined spans of time, are considered DATE rather than DURATION, as they are predominantly only bounded at the start or the end, not both, as above.